LukeShortCloud/rootpages/src/ansible.rst

 Installation
 ------------

-The Ansible community edition 2.4 requires Python 2.6, 2.7, or >= 3.5 on
-both the control and managed nodes.
-[1] Python 3 support is still in development but should be stable within the next few releases.
-[19]
+The Ansible community edition 2.4 requires Python 2.6, 2.7, or >= 3.5 on both the control and managed nodes.
+[1] Python 3 support is stable and fully supported since the Ansible 2.5 release.
+[43]

-RHEL:
+Fedora:

 .. code-block:: sh

-    $ sudo yum install ansible
+    $ sudo dnf install ansible-python3

 Debian: